cmvandrevala/more-than-equations/content/Computer Science/Labs/Oops! Shall We Try Again?.md

 ## 📋 Dev Notes

 * You can decide what arguments the function should take, as long as you satisfy the acceptance criteria.
-* You should test your function using a driver program - don't worry about automated tests for this problem.
+* You should test your function using a driver program - don't worry about writing automated unit tests for this problem.
 Recall that a driver program is a test application that exercises the function in a variety of scenarios.

 ## 🖥️ Example Output